mas-bandwidth/netcode/README.md

 **netcode.io** is a simple connection based protocol built on top of UDP.

-It's designed for use in games with client/server topology that host dedicated servers with public IP addresses.
+It's designed for use in games that host dedicated servers with public IP addresses.

 It has the following security features: